 There’s more Georgian seaside splendour in sunny Sussex.
 It was George IV who made Brighton fashionable, building the ornate Royal Pavilion as his Regency beach hut.
 The beaches and walks mentioned here are quite popular, but have plenty of space – just be prepared for a pebbly trek to find a quieter corner.

-- Trains from Victoria Station in London take an hour to get to Brighton and the beach is a ten-minute walk downhill.
+- Southern trains from Victoria Station in London take an hour to get to Brighton and the beach is a fifteen-minute downhill stroll.

-- Walk straight out of the railway station along Queens Road and you’ll soon see the water shimmering ahead of you and, at sunset in autumn, huge murmurations of starlings circling mesmerisingly over the old pier.
+- Walk straight out of the railway station along Queens Road and you’ll soon see the water shimmering ahead of you and, at sunset in spring and autumn, huge murmurations of starlings circling mesmerisingly over the old pier.

 - A scenic coastal bus ride away on bus 12X is elegant Eastbourne.
-On the way, soon after Seaford, the bus stops at Exceat beside the Seven Sisters Visitor Centre and Saltmarsh Cafe.
-From here you can follow a meandering estuary down to the sea or walk over the lighthouse-topped Seven Sisters – one of England’s best cliff-top walks.
+On the way, soon after Seaford, the bus stops at Exceat.
+From here you can follow a meandering estuary down to the sea or walk over the lighthouse-topped Seven Sisters – one of England’s most popular cliff-top walks.
 At the far end, there are direct trains back from Eastbourne.